Foundation + Eval Harness

 Open Model Lab

-A public workspace for tracking open-model evaluation, post-training, agentic behavior, safety, monitorability, and systems-efficiency experiments.
+A public engineering notebook for measuring open-model behavior across evals, post-training, agents, safety, monitorability, and systems work.

 Build the basic research infrastructure that can measure model behavior reliably before changing it.